 Espresso and vanilla ice cream (to be mixed) – not something you would normally find me sipping but an interesting combination nevertheless.
 I’m still not a coffee/tea fan.

 Churros – a fried dough pastry snack coated in sugar from Spain originally.
 Served warm and most delicious.

-After this we headed into Jeonju town center and had a wander through the main shopping streets.
+After this, we headed into Jeonju town centre and had a wander through the main shopping streets.
 It always depresses me when even in a small city like this you can still find Starbucks and a host of other western multinationals.